mvbdev1/UML_Use_Case_Diagram_Generator/README.md

 # UML_Use_Case_Diagram_Generator

+An installation isn't necessary, this website can be visited at: https://mvbdev1.github.io/UML_Use_Case_Diagram_Generator/

 ## Installation guide
-To use this application, download the Use_Case_Diagram_Generator zip, extract it, and run it in your preferred browser by opening the .html file: https://github.com/mvbdev1/UML_Use_Case_Diagram_Generator/releases/latest
+However, if you want it locally, download the Use_Case_Diagram_Generator zip, extract it, and run it in your preferred browser by opening the .html file: https://github.com/mvbdev1/UML_Use_Case_Diagram_Generator/releases/latest